Useful Links

 Section F: The special educational provision required by the child or the young person.

-Section G: Any health provision reasonably required by the learning difficulties or disabilities which result in the child or young person having SEN, and, where an Individual Health Care Plan is made for them.
+Section G: Any health provision reasonably required by the learning difficulties or disabilities which result in the child or young person having SEND, and, where an Individual Health Care Plan is made for them.

 Section H1: Any Social Care provision which must be made for a child or young person.

-Section H2: Any other Social Care provision reasonably required by the learning difficulties or disabilities which result in the child or young person having SEN. This will include any adult Social Care provision being provided to meet a young person’s eligible needs (through a statutory care and support plan).
+Section H2: Any other Social Care provision reasonably required by the learning difficulties or disabilities which result in the child or young person having SEND.
+This will include any adult Social Care provision being provided to meet a young person’s eligible needs (through a statutory care and support plan).

 Section I: The name and type of the school, maintained nursery school, post-16 institution or other institution to be attended by the child or young person and the type of that institution (or, where the name of a school or other institution is not specified in the EHC plan, the type of school or other institution to be attended by the child or young person).